pfheatwole/thesis/source/formalization.rst

 * Break the informal problem statement into subtasks

-* Demonstrate the need for dealing with uncertainty

-* Introduce filtering methods
+  1. Turn a sequence of positions into a sequence of wind vectors

+  #.
+Turn a sequence of wind vectors into a wind field

+  #.
+Turn a wind field into regions

+  #.
+Turn a set of wind fields into a set of patterns

+  #.
+Turn a set of patterns into a predictive model

+* Highlight the need for *uncertainty quantification*, which motivates *Bayesian filtering*, which establishes the recursive filter equation, which motivates the dynamics model

-* Formalize the subtasks in the language of probability [[Don't define the distributions, just use probabilistic relationships to acknowledge their existence]]
+* At each state you have modeling choices, including how to quantify uncertainty.
+I've already decided I want to avoid implementation-specific choices (particle filter architecture, dynamics model, etc) as much as possible.
+I'd like to formalize the subtasks in the language of probability [[Don't define the distributions, just use probabilistic relationships to acknowledge their existence]]

+  But wait: is there any value in trying to produce a **mathematical** representation of each task?
+I'm leaning towards no: I don't have any particular mathematical form of the other tasks, but I don't think that matters as much as the informal problem statement.
+I can use the informal setup to say "before you can learn the wind patterns, you have to be able to recover the wind present during an individual flight", which is what this "Formalization" should probably focus on.

 * Conclude with the need for a paraglider dynamics model